githubuser20152014/reading-mode/README.md

 3. Enter and save your API key in the Premium Features section
 4. Your key will be securely stored for future use

-## Using the Summarizer
+## Using the Extension

+### Reading Mode
-1. Open any article you want to read
+1. Navigate to any article
+2. Click the extension icon or press Alt + R to activate reading mode
+3. View estimated reading time below the article title
+4. Use the controls to adjust text size, font, and theme

+### Focus Mode
+- Press Alt + F while in reading mode to enter distraction-free fullscreen mode
+- Press Alt + F again or Esc to exit focus mode

+### Article Summarization
-2. Activate reading mode
+1. Activate reading mode
-3. Click the "Summarize" button at the top of the article
+2. Click the "Summarize" button at the top of the article
-4. View your 3-point summary
+3. View your 3-point summary
-5. Toggle the summary visibility as needed
+4. Toggle the summary visibility as needed

-## Security
+## Security & Privacy
 - API keys are stored securely using chrome.storage.sync
 - Keys are never transmitted except to OpenAI's API
 - All API communications use HTTPS
-- API keys are masked by default with optional visibility toggle

-## Privacy

-- Article content is processed locally for basic features
-- Only necessary content is sent to OpenAI for summarization
 - No user data is stored except the API key
 - No tracking or analytics